No script

 An easier way to see these places is to go for a ride on Tram 6.
 As of January 2024 the tram is suspended due to some road works, but it’s expected to resume in March.

-16. Travel back in time in the Communist Consumer Museum
+16. Travel back in time at the Communist Consumer Museum

-The museum is located in an artsy-hippie bar with a yard that looks more like a jungle named Scârţ - don’t even bother pronouncing it, ask a local instead!
+The Communist Consumer Museum is located in an artsy-hippie bar with a yard that looks more like a jungle named Scârţ - don't even bother pronouncing it, ask a local instead!

 17. The Village Museum of Banat

-For example, there’s the village called Eibenthal of Czech minority.
+For example, there’s a village called Eibenthal of the Czech minority.
 Or Charlottenburg, a Saxon village established in 1771 known for its unique round layout.

 The impressive Corvin Castle is one of the best places you can visit on a day trip